MustardJoe/Website2-personal/README.md

 have foooter mesg that depends on time of day.

+have level up system and some animations (keyframes?)

+6/2919
+    working on getting modal set up with past jobs bench pics in bio section

 6/8/2019
     making new goal to work on this project AT LEAST once every week, ideally more, but certainly not less.